D76X/Loggers/Notes/MSBuild.md

 Any Target that is set as a value of the **DependsOnTarget** attribute of any other Target that is in the execution path provided to MSBuild **will be executed only once!**
-This is always the case even when there might be multiple Target element which invoke the same Target via the **CallTarget** element.
+This is always the case even when there might be multiple Target elements which invoke the same Target via the **CallTarget** element.

 #### AfterTargets and BeforeTargets attributes